sri0711/wether_App/README.md

 This project is made up with  **next.JS **.

-## You want see the project plese vist
+## You want see the project please vist

 just click [weather App](https://wether-app.vercel.app/)